 FAQs: How To Select a financial Adviser

 Choosing a right thinking, competent financial adviser is a vital buying decision that requires serious homework.
 Studies show most financial consumers can’t distinguish key differences in adviser services, nor in the advice standards that often determine an adviser’s motives.
-This failure to investigate and learn enough about these differences matters, and can leave your future exposed to unnecessary risks.
+These differences matter.
+A failure to investigate enough until you’re clear on key issues can leave your future exposed to unnecessary risks.

-Failure to select wisely can mean real losses up to 20%, 30%, or more, in long-term account value.
-Invest some time with these FAQs to ensure your money faces minimal conflicts of interest, is in competent hands, and is working to secure your financial health and well-being.
+Failure to select wisely can mean 20%, 30%, or more in long-term account value.
+That’s a big difference for your financial security.
+Invest time with these FAQs to ensure your money faces minimal conflicts of interest, is in competent hands, and is working to secure your financial health and well-being.

 Beyond Titles, Clichés, and Clever Marketing